 A felony is a crime with the potential punishment of one year or more in prison.
-A felony is more severe than a misdemeanor, so it is vital to get an experienced Las Vegas attorney to defend you against felony charges.
+A felony is more severe than a misdemeanor, so it is vital to get an experienced Las Vegas defense attorney to defend you against felony charges.

 Examples of Felony Charges in Las Vegas include:

 Crimes that are considered felonies range from the most severe like murder and sexual assault down to the least severe like possession of a controlled substance.
 In Nevada, there are several different categories of felonies that range from Category “A” to Category “E”.

 Category A contains the felonies that carry a sentence of death or life imprisonment which is the highest penalty for committing a crime in Nevada.
 Category “E” felonies contain the lightest felony punishments with a potential sentence of 1 to 4 years in prison.

 |Category||Examples of Felony||Range of Punishments|